We take a closer look at the life of Prince William of Gloucester and how his short-lived life came to a tragic end.

 We all know who Prince William is, right?
 Well, while you’re probably thinking of Prince William, Duke of Cambridge, older brother to Prince Harry, son of Charles, Prince of Wales, and grandson of HRH Queen Elizabeth II.
 The Prince William we’re looking at today is known as the ‘other Prince William’.

-Prince William of Gloucester was the paternal cousin of Elizabeth II and was a grandson of George V, former king of England.
+Prince William of Gloucester was the paternal cousin of Elizabeth II and was the grandson of George V, former king of England.
 At the time of his birth, he was actually fourth in line to the throne.

 Prince William of Gloucester lead a tragically short life, yet to this day he remains the most recent descendent to George III to be diagnosed with a hereditary condition known as ‘Porphyria’ which is incidentally believed to be the illness behind the ‘Madness of King George’ as it is thought to be the reason for his mental breakdown.